Prospective members of ASpar are asked to fill in a questionaire, which includes some demographics, and the following open-ended questions.

 3. What do you hope will be the benefit to you of joining our support group?

 The narratives in this blog are drawn from the group members’ initial responses to these question.
-They are collected before members actually join the group, so the stories are not influenced by group decision.
+They are collected before members actually join the group, so the stories are not influenced by peer pressure.

 The “Categories” buttons will give you an idea of the demographic breakdowns of our membership.